 University of Oregon Museum of Natural and Cultural History

-Explore Oregon's geological past and 15,000 years of northwest cultural history at the newly remodeled University of Oregon Museum of Natural and Cultural History, which is home to the world's oldest pair of shoes.
+Explore Oregon's geological past and 15,000 years of northwest cultural history at the University of Oregon's Museum of Natural and Cultural History, which is home to the world's oldest pair of shoes.
 The newly expanded exhibition hall is filled with interactive displays about the geologic and human history of the Pacific Northwest.
 (Allow 1 ½ hours)

 Hendricks Park Rhododendron Garden

 This beautiful park abounds with 78 forested acres and 12 acres of over 5,000 rhododendrons and azaleas, and over 1,000 other native plants.
-The peak blooming season for the rhododendrons is March - the end of May.
+The peak blooming season for the rhododendrons is March through the end of May.
 But Hendricks Park is appealing in all seasons with its meandering trails and woods right in town.
 (Allow 1 hour)

 Main Street Springfield